ashleykolodziej/BU-ST2-Snippets/README.md

 #### Wordpress

-* `adminCSS`: Skeleton function to add a custom CSS stylesheet to the Wordpress admin.
 * `newPostType`: Skeleton function to add a custom post type to Wordpress.
 * `newShortcode`: Skeleton function to add a new shortcode to Wordpress.
 * `newSidebar`: Skeleton function to add a new sidebar to Wordpress.